Gabriellgpc/anomaly_detection-MVTEC/README.md

 - [x] W&B integration
 - [x] Setup the inference script as required by the challenge *
 - [x] Basic evaluation.py working as required
-- [] Make a initial submission with the baseline model
+- [x] Make a initial submission with the baseline model
+- [] Check if model is actually learning (check prediction and double check eval script)
+- [] Create a dataloader browser to check augmentations
+- [] Improve the wandb logs for better benchmark between experiments
+- [] Improve launch_train.py to use multiprocess to train multiple models in parallel
+- [] EDA
 - [] Test different models
 - [] Explore data augmentations (single or combinations)
     - [] Low-light condition